GravityKit/GravityView/readme.txt

 * Export link View widget would cause a fatal error during multi-word searches.
 * Fatal error when the search bar is configured with a Gravity Flow field and the Gravity Flow plugin is not active.
 * Duplicating entries no longer fails to refresh the entry list when View-based caching is enabled.
+* Number field output now respects the form field's format settings, such as decimals and currency.

 #### 🔧 Updated
 * [Foundation](https://www.gravitykit.com/foundation/) to version 1.2.13.